maxstelling/year-4-all-about-me/index.markdown

 first we decided witch rooms we were going to sleep in.

 as you go into the house there ar 3 options if you go left you enter the living room if you turn right you enter the dining room and as for forwards it leads to up stairs

+later we went  to the parrog
+(witch is directley in front of us)

+and the next day
+my grandparents
+had to leave but we stayed
+and our friends came over for the rest of the week butit was too full for everyone to fit so ada an i went into ivys room ada and ivy slept in beds and i slept on the air matres

+the next day we went to betis and i got stung by a jellyfish